wakkihaya/neurotechjp/src/md/en/blog/dr-nakamura-stanford.md

 > When I was in junior high school, **there was a special feature on artificial retina in MIT Review or something**.
 > The research was rudimentary compared to today, but it was about restoring vision to people who had lost their sight because the photoreceptors at the back of their retinas had died.
-> In the study, they tried to send visual signals to the brain by directly stimulating the RGCs (Retinal Ganglion Cells),which is located in front of the photoreceptors.
+> In the study, they tried to send visual signals to the brain by directly stimulating the [RGCs](https://shorturl.at/cfrNP) （Retinal Ganglion Cells),which is located in front of the photoreceptors.
-> In that study, the patient could only recognize the input image with a resolution of approximately 4×4,but I thought **it was interesting, just like Japanese anime called Ghost in the Shell**.
+> In that study, the patient could only recognize the input image with a resolution of approximately 4×4,but I thought **it was interesting, just like Japanese anime called [Ghost in the Shell](https://en.wikipedia.org/wiki/Ghost_in_the_Shell)**.
 > This was my initial motivation.

 The idea of an artificial retina being able to provide a visual experience by directly stimulating the brain is very appealing.